Australian Animal Tracking and Monitoring System (AATAMS)

 The Australian Animal Tracking and Monitoring System (AATAMS) is one of eleven facilities of the Integrated Marine Observing System (IMOS).
 AATAMS represents the higher biological monitoring of the marine environment for the IMOS program.

-Currently AATAMS uses acoustic technology, CTD satellite trackers and bio loggers to monitor coastal and oceanic movements of marine animals from the Australian mainland to the sub-Antarctic islands and as far south as the Antarctic continent.
+Currently AATAMS uses acoustic technology, CTD satellite trackers and bio-loggers to monitor coastal and oceanic movements of marine animals from the Australian mainland to the sub-Antarctic islands and as far south as the Antarctic continent.

 AATAMS is set up to collect data over a long period of time.
 This sustained approach will enable researchers to assess the effects of climate change, ocean acidification and other physical changes that affect animals within the marine environment.

-This data is freely available via the IMOS Ocean Portal and can be overlayed with data from the other IMOS facilities.
+This data is freely available via the IMOS Ocean Portal and can be overlayed with data from other IMOS facilities.

-- To assess climate change in the Southern Oceans.
+Assess climate change in the Southern Ocean.